-Check out the following list to see if travel nursing might be a good move for you.
+If you’re asking yourself, “Why be a travel nurse?” check out the following list to see if this path might be a good move for you.

 A career as a travel nurse can be rewarding and fulfilling.
-You will work as a travel nurse in hospitals, clinics, and other healthcare facilities across the country for short periods.
+You can work as a travel nurse in hospitals, clinics, and other healthcare facilities across the country for short periods.

-There are many benefits to becoming a travel nurse, but these are just a few reasons nurses opt to pursue this career path.
+There are many benefits to becoming a travel nurse, but here are some of our favorite reasons nurses opt to pursue this career path.

 The name says it all!

-Some travel nurses are just curious or feel as if they are stuck in a rut, while others have been bitten by the travel bug.
+Some travel nurses may just be curious about what else is out there or feel like they want to get out of the rut they’ve been stuck in, while others have been bitten by the travel bug.

 The opportunity to work as a travel nurse is particularly appealing to those who are adventurous.
 As a travel nurse, you can choose the locations of your assignments, and the agency pays for your travel to get there.